Vorgel/Scout/README.md

 All the gathered files are zipped with optional password typed by the user.

 Scout also has a possibility to test SQL Server database connection and check for other active database connections.

+It was actually my engineering thesis (i defended it).